 Living like locals in Portland, OR - our 2-week experiment (cont'd) From farmer's markets to Da Bears...
 Day 4: It's Saturday, and you know what that means...it's farmer's market time!
 Portland has more farmer's markets per capita than any other city and for good reason -- it's literally surrounded by farms on all sides.
 Fruit … Continue reading Day-by-Day in PDX — Part II

-Living like locals in Portland, OR - Our 2-week Experiment Our families and friends don't understand why we want to move to Oregon.
+Living like locals in Portland - Our 2-week Experiment Our families and friends don't understand why we want to move to Oregon.
 Why would we want to give up all the comforts of the Midwest to pack up and move halfway across the country?
 To that I say, why wouldn't we?
-Well, to all the … Continue reading Day-by-Day in PDX
+Well, to all the naysayers, … Continue reading Day-by-Day in PDX – Part 1

 A tailgater's best friend...
 Skirt steak has long been one of my favorite cuts of beef.
 It's juicy and flavorful, and it's a great grilling steak.
 So, before grilling season completely skirts us, I want to share with you a skirt steak rub that I created a few years ago and has become a family … Continue reading South-of-the-Border Skirt Steak